zack1284/MLOps-01/README.md

  - mlflow's function : `mlflow run [URI or Git repo] --no-conda` did not work well with docker.
 If conda.yml file is in the same directory with docker-compose.yml, it would report error.
 - Run this if using IOS to allow wait-for-it.sh running, if not, can't creat a bucket at the start. `sudo chmod -R 777 wait-for-it.sh`
 - visual studio code install "docker extension" and "remote containers".
 The docker extension is important.
 - change IP address in dockerfile or change it inside container's train.py.
+The ip address in train.py in container need to be IPV4 address, cannot use 127.0.0.1 or 0.0.0.0 or localhost, needs to be 192.xxx.xxx.xxx or 172.xxx.xxx.xxx
 - Remote containers might return NewConnectionError 113 on Mac when first time connecting.
 Close the remote connection and restart.